Skip navigation

 • Student Rated - 100% of students studying Guidance & Counselling at Northumbria though staff were good at explaining things, and believed their course positively challenged them to achieve their best work (NSS, 2024).

-Explore all the available Social Work Courses we have and find the one that suits your interests.
+See other similar courses you may be interested in: Health and Social Care BSc or explore all our available Social Work Courses we have and find the one that suits your interests.

 Course Information